Tame Complexity of Effective Field Theories in the Quantum Gravity Landscape: Tameness, complexity, and first applications

 \paragraph{Emergence of simplicity.} Another essential example which underlines the importance of duality in the complexity framework of sharp o-minimality is the idea of \textit{emergence of simplicity} noted in \cite{Grimm:2024elq}.
 This is the phenomenon in which a sequence of tame sets or functions $X_N$ has a tame complexity which diverges as $N\to\infty$, while the limiting object $X = \lim_{N\to\infty}X_N$ has finite tame complexity due to the emergence of a simpler dual description.
 As an example, consider the function $f(x)=\tanh(x)$ and its $N$th order Taylor expansion

 where $B_{2n}$ is the $2n$th Bernoulli number.
-The function $f_N(x)$ is a polynomial with complexity $(1,N)$, which diverges $N\to \infty$, and since the number of zeros also diverges, there cannot exist a simpler description of $f_N(x)$ for finite $N$.
+The function $f_N(x)$ is a polynomial with complexity $(1,N)$, which diverges as $N\to \infty$.
 However, in the $N\to\infty$ limit, the limiting function $f(x)$ has an emergent simpler description as a Pfaffian chain with finite tame complexity in the FD-filtration.
 This means that the FD-filtration of a sharply o-minimal structure naturally takes dual descriptions into account.
 This is a promising mathematical feature, since the emergence of simplicity appears naturally in physical settings, such as large $N$ limits in AdS/CFT.